afs/BSBM-Local/README.txt

 # The dependent jars.
 mkdir lib-sys

-# Get the dependent jars
-ivy -settings ivysettings.xml -ivy ivy.xml \
-    -retrieve 'lib-sys/[artifact]-[revision](-[classifier]).[ext]' \
-    -sync retrieve

-# Compile the system
-ant jar
+mvn dependency:resolve -DoutputDirectory=lib-sys

-Either use Eclipse (the project setup is included) or use "ant jar" which places the jar in build/.
+Either use Eclipse (the project setup is included) or use "mvn compile" which places the jar in target/classes

 ==  Directories